Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ---

-## Main Features
+## 3. Main Features

-### Dashboard
+### 3.1.
+Dashboard

 ![](drawerTopDashboard.png)

 The Dashboard section allows you to manage and configure widgets that display various components and their data within your application.
 Here’s how you can set up and customize your widgets

-**Widget selection:**
+#### 3.1.1.
+Widget selection

 ![](dashboardSelection.png)

 By clicking on the **`+`** flaoting button, you can choose from a list of available components to add to your dashboard.
 Each component is listed with its name.
-Select the desired component and click on **`OK`** to proceed.
+Select the desired component and click on `CHOOSE WIDGET` to proceed.

-**Widget confirmation:**
+##### View selection:

 ![](dashboardWidgetConfirmation.png)

-After selecting a component, you will be prompted to confirm your choice.
-This step ensures that the correct widget is being added to the dashboard.
-If everything looks good, click on **`SELECT`** to continue.
+After selecting a component, you will be prompted to select the disponible view.
+Choose the view by clicking `SELECT`.

-**Widget base configuration:**
+Then, click on `OK` to proceed.

+Now you can see the selected component with the selected view in the dashboard.

+#### 3.1.2.
+Widget base configuration

+By clicking on the configuration button, you can configure the widget's base settings.

+//TODO: add image with the configuration button identified

+then you will be prompted to configure the widget.

+##### Widget base configuration:

 ![](dashboardBaseConfiguration.png)

-In the Widget base configuration step, you can configure the basic settings for your selected widget.
-This includes specifying the component name and adjusting any other base parameters necessary for its operation.

-**Widget cyclic configuration:**
+This configuration is accessible by each widget and allows you to set the name of the component directly in the widget.

+This modification will affect the component name in the `component` tab.

+#### 3.1.3.
+Widget cyclic configuration

+If the component that you want configure is cyclic, a cyclic configuration will be available. by clicking on the left or right arrow.

 ![](dashboardCyclicConfiguration.png)

-For components that operate on a cyclic basis, you will need to configure the cyclic settings.
-This involves setting the update frequency and determining whether the timing is relative to the last execution or the start time.

-**Widget view:**
+At this point, you can configure the cyclic settings of the component as you wish.
+You can update the period of the component and the "next execution" computation.

+When you pass your mouse over the selection of the "Next execution computation" selection radio buttons, you will see a tooltip that explains the different options.

+#### 3.1.4.
+Manage widgets

 ![](dashboardWidgetView.png)